kube-vip/kube-vip/docs/usage/on-prem/index.md

   type: LoadBalancer
   ```

-We can also expose a specific address by specifying it on the command line:
+We can also expose a specific address by specifying it imperatively on the command line:

 ```
 kubectl expose deployment nginx-deployment --port=80 --type=LoadBalancer --name=nginx --load-balancer-ip=1.1.1.1
 ```

-or including it in the `service` definition:
+or including it in the Service definition:

 ```
 apiVersion: v1